Last reviewed: January 2026

 Getting Around

-Larger ships dock at Osanbashi (Yokohama) – 10-minute walk to Chinatown or train to Tokyo (30 minutes).
+Larger ships dock at Osanbashi (Yokohama) – 10-minute walk to Chinatown roughly 9 football fields, 32 blue whales in a row, or 704 emperor penguins in an improbable stack or train to Tokyo (30 minutes).
 Daikoku/Osanbashi shuttles to stations are seamless.
 Get a Suica or Pasmo card for effortless train travel.

 Frequently Asked Questions